koush/docs.scrypted.app/home-assistant.md

 allow_open_top_navigation: true
 ```

-The grid card has additional parameters that can be used to used to customize the layout based on the device type and screen orientation:
+The Camera Grid card has additional parameters that can be used to used to customize the layout based on the device type and screen orientation:

 |Name|Device Type|Screen Orientation|Default Value|
 |-|-|-|-|